Retiring comfortably — never mind wealthy — may seem out of reach to many people, given current savings rates.

 When the stock market crashed amid the coronavirus pandemic, some people likely freaked out and sold their investments.

 You know what?
 Those people took a bad situation and made it even worse.
-They sold their investments right when the market was bottoming out, and then missed the surprise rebound this spring and summer.
+They sold their investments right when the market was bottoming out, and then missed the surprise rebound that began soon after.

-The people who are going to retire rich are those who saw an opportunity to snatch up stocks at bargain-basement prices earlier this year.
+The people who are going to retire rich are those who saw an opportunity to snatch up stocks at bargain-basement prices.

 Same thing goes with the housing market.
 When the bubble burst a decade ago, the smart people were the ones who were buying houses, not selling.